Indian Constitution Questions Answers

 Q3 :

-Which of the following are the powers of the President of India with regard to the Parliament?
+Which of the following functions does the President of India perform in relation to the Parliament?

 A